TitanRFS/CarParkManager/README.md

+### WORK IN PROGRESS.
+Basic functionality achieved.Looking into adding some styling for the app.

 # CarParkManager

 This is a JavaFX application that serves as a car park manager.
 It provides functionality to register cars, park and unpark cars, and generate a report on the car park status.
 The application utilizes a graphical user interface (GUI) to interact with users.